Alejandroq12/shell-csharp/README.md

 ### Why C# and .NET 9

-Most shell challenge solutions are written in C, Go, or Rust.
-Choosing C# makes the exercise harder in some places (fewer reference implementations to compare against) and forces me to work closer to the platform than typical .NET application code requires.
-This is deliberate.
-I want to stretch my .NET knowledge into territory where I am using `Process`, `Environment`, and `System.IO` primitives the way they were designed to be used, not hidden behind ASP.NET abstractions.
+Most shell implementations are written in C, Go, or Rust.
+Choosing C# for this is deliberate.
+It forces me to work closer to the platform than typical .NET application code requires, using `System.Diagnostics.Process`, `Environment`, and `System.IO` primitives the way they were designed to be used rather than hidden behind ASP.NET abstractions.
+It is a chance to stretch my .NET knowledge into systems level territory that most web focused backend developers never touch.

 ### Why build instead of read

 I could have read the source of an existing shell.
 That would have taught me less.
-Building something under test, where every stage has pass or fail feedback, forces me to understand each piece deeply enough to produce it rather than just recognize it.
-The wrong implementations fail tests.
-The right implementations pass.
-This is how I want to learn systems concepts.
+Building something under test, where each feature has pass or fail feedback, forces a level of understanding that reading never produces.
+Wrong implementations fail tests.
+Right ones pass.
+At the end of each stage I know exactly which corner cases I handled and which I did not, because the test suite told me.

-### Why CodeCrafters
+### Why a single process, synchronous design first

-The platform provides the specification and the test harness, which removes the ambiguity of "am I done."
-Beyond that, I write all the code myself with no guided walkthroughs.
-It is the closest thing to a real engineering task that a self directed learning platform offers: clear requirements, verifiable completion, and full implementation freedom.
+The first working version keeps everything in a single process with synchronous command dispatch.
+Adding asynchronous I/O or multi process piping from day one would have buried the core parser and REPL logic under concurrency concerns.
+The plan is to finish the synchronous version across all builtins and redirection, then introduce pipes and concurrency in a second pass when the foundation is solid.
+This is the same principle I apply in backend service design: get the data flow correct first, then optimize.

 ---